ExCiteS/communitymaps-help/_en/add-new-contribution.md

 ### Step 1: Drawing a shape

-The first step is to click on the ‘Add contribution’ button and begin to draw the shape on the map: it can either be a [point](#points), a [line](#lines), or an [area](#areas) - whichever best represents the current information being added.
+The first step is to click on the 'Add contribution' button and begin to draw the shape on the map: it can either be a [point](#points), a [line](#lines), or an [area](#areas) - whichever best represents the current information being added.
 Only one shape can be drawn for each contribution.

 To get the most accurate location for your contribution, zoom in on the map as closely as you can.